haesoox3/senior-enrichment/README.md

 ```
 GET
-- all campuses
+X all campuses
-- a campus by id
+X a campus by id
-- all students
+X all students
-- a student by id
+X a student by id
 ```

 ```
 POST
-- new campus
+X new campus
-- new student
+X new student
 ```

 ```